-Estate settlement is often stressful, but a very important job.
-As an executor you have been entrusted to carry out the wishes of the deceased as swiftly and with as much dignity as possible.
-You can count on us to act quickly and with as much empathy to the feelings of everyone involved.
+Settling an estate is an important and sometimes stressful task.
+As an executor you have been entrusted to carry out the wishes of the deceased as swiftly and exactly as possible.
+You can count on us to act quickly and with as much sympathy to the feelings of everyone in bereavement.

-Contact us today to discuss your unique estate appraisal requirements and how we can put our experience to work for you.
+Contact us immediately to discuss your personal estate appraisal essentials and how we can put our knowledge to work for you.

-Commonly, settling an estate requires an accurate appraisal report to show fair market value for the home to the satisfaction of the parties involved.
-We understand that when you lose a loved one, even thinking about an appraisal is the furthest thought from your mind.
-Of course, you have to comfort your loved ones first.
-Graham Appraisal assures that our staff are knowledgeable about the procedures and requirements needed by the IRS and KY revenue agencies to supply a retroactive appraisal with an effective date and fair market value estimate matching the exact date you suffered the loss of your loved one.
-The ethical obligations explained within the Uniform Standards of Professional Appraisal Practice (USPAP) conforms our staff to confidentiality, assuring the strongest degree of discretion for you.
+Settling an estate generally requires an appraisal to determine fair market value for the property affected.
+We know that in this time of loss, acquiring an appraisal is the furthest thought from your mind.
+Of course, you need to be there for your family first.
+Our company is knowledgeable about the practices and requirements necessary to perform a retroactive appraisal with an effective date and fair market value estimate matching the date your loved one passed away.
+The ethical requirements stated within the Uniform Standards of Professional Appraisal Practice (USPAP) keeps our appraisers to confidentiality, assuring the strongest degree of discretion for you and your family.

-One of the most important requirements in a report is an appraiser-supported opinion of value in an exhaustive reason as to how the appraiser came to his conclusion.
-This sort of report will clearly demonstrate the evidence that the numbers expressed within the report are well-founded and accurate.
+One of the most significant requirements in an appraisal is an appraiser-supported opinion of value in an exhaustive explanation as to how the appraiser came to his conclusion.